ZahrizhalAli/tldwrite/README.md

 			<table>
 			<tr>
 				<td><b><a href='https://github.com/ZahrizhalAli/tldwrite/blob/master/scripts/clean.sh'>clean.sh</a></b></td>
-				<td>- Maintains the cleanliness and organization of the project environment by removing all unnecessary build, test, coverage, and Python-related artifacts<br>- It ensures a clutter-free workspace by deleting temporary files, caches, and compiled Python files, facilitating smoother development and testing processes across the codebase.</td>
+				<td>- Facilitates the cleanup of various artifacts within the project, ensuring a tidy development environment<br>- By removing build, test, coverage, and Python-related files, it helps maintain clarity and organization in the codebase<br>- This script enhances project efficiency by allowing developers to easily eliminate unnecessary files, thereby streamlining the development process and reducing potential clutter during builds and testing phases.</td>
 			</tr>
 			</table>
 		</blockquote>